 The ICC plays a central role in the cultural life of central Indiana.
 ICC singers have sung for Indiana gubernatorial and mayoral inaugurations.
 Performances have included The Governor’s Arts Awards, the Indiana Living Legends Award Gala, the Indiana Leadership Summit, the Tenth Pan Am Games, President George W. Bush’s visit to Indiana, the Congressional Medal of Honor Memorial Dedication, Project 9/11 Indianapolis Memorial Dedication Ceremony, the Indianapolis Prize Gala, opening and closing ceremonies of the International Violin Competition of Indianapolis, and more.
 In 2003, the choir presented Indianapolis’ first professional children’s opera, The Trio of Minuet, at Clowes Memorial Hall.

 The ICC has performed at many major sporting events throughout Indianapolis, including Super Bowl XLVI in 2012 and the 100th running of the Indianapolis 500 in 2016.
 At the 2004 FINA World Swimming Championships, the choir performed live national anthems for all gold medal award winners.
 Additional live nationally televised performances have included the NCAA Women’s Final Four Championship Game, US Grand Prix/Formula One, the Solheim Cup international tournament, the Indy 500 Festival Parade, and more.

 Touring is a consistent part of the ICC’s yearly plans.
 Both national and international tours have provided exceptional experiences for ICC singers and families.
 The ICC has performed on every continent except Antarctica.
-Current tour plans for 2017 include New York City, Washington D.C., and Ireland.
+Current tour plans for 2020 include New Orleans, Mexico, Savannah, Charleston, Williamsburg, and Appalachia.